Virgin Galactic 'evaluating' timeline for next flight test, shares drop

-Aerospace & DefenseVirgin Galactic 'evaluating' timeline for next flight test, shares drop

-Billionaire Richard Branson's Virgin Galactic Holdings Inc (SPCE.N) said on Monday it was evaluating the timing of its next flight test, sending shares down 9.4% in extended trade.
+(Reuters) - Billionaire Richard Branson’s Virgin Galactic Holdings Inc said on Monday it was evaluating the timing of its next flight test, sending shares down 9.4% in extended trade.

 “Following Eve’s last post slide inspection, we tagged a potential wear and tear issue as requiring further evaluation and analysis to see if any additional action is necessary,” said Michael Moses, president of the company’s space missions & safety, on a post earnings conference call.